jhirono/azureml-dlp/README.md

 We use [service endpoint policy](https://docs.microsoft.com/en-us/azure/virtual-network/virtual-network-service-endpoint-policies-overview) to narrow down the target storage accounts of the outbound to storage.region/*.blob.core.windows.net.

 * Enable the storage service endpoint of your subnet has your compute
-* Create a service endpoint policy with **/services/Azure/MachineLearning** alias and your AzureML default storage account.
+* Create a service endpoint policy with **/services/Azure/MachineLearning** alias and one storage account.
 At least one stroage account registration is required for a service endpoint policy.
+If you have a private endpoint for your default storage account attached to AzureML workspace, you do not need to include the default storage account in SEP.
 * Attach your service endpoint policy to your subnet has your compute.

 If you do not have storage private endpoints for Azure Machine Learning Vnet, you need to do the following.